StreisandEffect/streisand/README.md

 ## VPN services

-People usually refer to tools to avoid network censorship as Virtual Private Networks (VPNs).
+One type of tool that people use to avoid network censorship is a Virtual Private Network (VPN).
+There are many kinds of VPNs.

 Not all network censorship is alike; in some places, it changes from day to day.
-Streisand provides many VPN services to try.
+Streisand provides many different VPN services to try.
 (You don't have to install them all, though.)

 Some Streisand services include add-ons for further censorship and throttling resistance: